-Snagov Monastery: Exquisite Paintings and Mysterious Burials
+Snagov Church: Exquisite Paintings and Mysterious Burials

-Snagov Monastery was further enlarged by Vlad the Impaler during his reign from the second part of the 15th century.
+The former monastery was further enlarged by Vlad the Impaler during his reign from the second part of the 15th century.
 He added fortification walls, a bridge, a belfry that still exists today, and is said to have ordered the construction of an underwater tunnel.
 He also built on the island a jail for highwaymen and traitors.

-Snagov Monastery today
+Snagov Church today